 Welcome to Saris to Suits®

-Founded in 2012 by the first TV News Anchor of Indian heritage to anchor network news and a global media professional, Saris to Suits advances women’s diversity, empowerment and access to the American Dream.
+Founded in 2012 by one of the first TV News Anchor of Indian heritage to anchor network news and a global media professional, Saris to Suits advances women’s diversity, empowerment and access to the American Dream

 Saris to Suits focuses on building awareness and supporting key organizations in a concerted effort to break down the barriers that constrain the advancement of women and girls.
 We seek to shine an illuminating light on factors that can advance women’s empowerment and diversity awareness.